Published on November 5, 2019 – Last Updated on March 29, 2022

 Phobias are intense fears that trigger a response of stress or anxiety.
 Scientists have defined fear as “the neurophysiological processes that prepare an organism to perform innate or learned responses to cope with danger.”

-This is similar to driving 35 miles an hour on a highway that’s intended for 65 miles an hour.
+This is similar to driving 35 miles an hour on a highway intended for 65 miles an hour.
 Sure, an accident is a risk.
 But it is more likely that you will reach your destination without any harm or injury.
 The unnecessary slowness may even cause trouble to traffic flow.